History of Derrick White in Timeline

 February 2022: Traded to the Boston Celtics

-In February 2022, Derrick White was traded to the Boston Celtics.
-He became a key player, contributing to their journey to the 2022 NBA Finals.
+In February 2022, Derrick White was traded to the Boston Celtics and became a key contributor, helping them reach the 2022 NBA Finals.

 May 19, 2022: Birth of First Son

-On May 19, 2022, Derrick White and his wife welcomed their first son, Hendrix James, named after Jimi Hendrix, marking a significant personal milestone.
+On May 19, 2022, Derrick White and Hannah Schneider welcomed their first son, Hendrix James, who is named for Jimi Hendrix.

 February 10, 2023: Career-High 33 Points

-On February 10, 2023, Derrick White scored a career-high 33 points in a victory against the Charlotte Hornets, showcasing his offensive capabilities.
+On February 10, 2023, Derrick White scored a career-high 33 points in a victory against the Charlotte Hornets.

 November 4, 2023: Birth of Second Son

-On November 4, 2023, Derrick White and his wife welcomed their second son, Daxton, expanding their family.
+On November 4, 2023, Derrick White and Hannah Schneider welcomed their second son, Daxton.

 March 18, 2024: First Career Triple-Double

-On April 29, 2024, during Game 4 of the first round of the playoffs against the Miami Heat, Derrick White scored a playoff career-high of 38 points, contributing significantly to a road victory.
+On April 29, 2024, during Game 4 of the first round of the playoffs against the Miami Heat, Derrick White had a playoff career-high 38 points in a road victory.

 July 1, 2024: Contract Extension with Celtics

-On July 10, 2024, Derrick White was chosen to join the 2024 United States men's Olympic basketball team as a replacement for Kawhi Leonard, paving the way for his participation in the 2024 Summer Olympics in Paris.
+On July 10, 2024, Derrick White was chosen as a member of the 2024 United States men's Olympic basketball team for the Summer Olympics in Paris, replacing Kawhi Leonard.

 September 2024: Incident at Football Game

-In September 2024, while attending a Colorado vs. Colorado State football game in Fort Collins, Derrick White was struck in the back of the head by a fan, resulting in an off-court incident.
+In September 2024, Derrick White was struck in the back of the head by a fan while attending a Colorado vs. Colorado State football game in Fort Collins.

 2024: NBA Championship and Olympic Gold Medal

-In 2024, Derrick White won his first NBA championship with the Celtics' victory over the Dallas Mavericks.
-He also secured a gold medal as part of the U.S. Olympic team, marking a year of significant achievements.
+In 2024, Derrick White won his first NBA championship with the Boston Celtics and won a gold medal as a member of the U.S. Olympic team.

-On March 5, 2025, Derrick White scored a career-high 41 points in a victory over the Portland Trail Blazers.
-White and Payton Pritchard became the first Celtics teammates to score 40 or more points in the same game.
+On March 5, 2025, Derrick White scored a career-high 41 points for the Celtics in a victory over the Portland Trail Blazers, setting records alongside teammate Payton Pritchard.

-On December 30, 2025, Derrick White had 27 points and a career-high seven blocks in a victory over the Utah Jazz.
-His seven blocks tied for the most recorded in a game by a guard in NBA history.
+On December 30, 2025, Derrick White had 27 points and a career-high seven blocks in a victory over the Utah Jazz, tying a record for blocks by a guard in NBA history.

-As part of the trade to the Celtics on February 10, 2022, the Spurs gained the right to swap 2028 first-round picks with the Celtics, adding a future element to the transaction.
+In February 2022 as part of the trade to the Celtics, the Spurs gained the rights to swap 2028 first-round picks.